 Traditional Air Conditioning systems

 The first individual Air Conditioning system was invented by H.H.
 Schultz and J.Q.
 Sherman in 1931.
-It was a window type Air Conditioner unit where the control was an integrated part built in inside.
+It was a window type Air Conditioner unit, where the control was an integrated part built-in inside.

 Further on, especially when first split air conditioners came out, the thermostat became the most important part of an air conditioning control system.
-Basic electrical components, required for air conditioning parts operation (such as fans and compressors) were mounted inside the air conditioner.
-All the operation logic, energy efficiency algorithms, operation schedules, etc' were developed and implemented in the Thermostat, which had become the "brain" of the air conditioning systems.
+Basic electrical components, required for air conditioning parts operation (such as fans and compressors), were mounted inside the air conditioner.
+All the operation logic, energy efficiency algorithms, operation schedules, etc., were developed and implemented in the Thermostat, which had become the "brain" of the air conditioning systems.

-The bottom line: Any traditional, old air conditioning system can be easily "renovated" by simply adding a smart thermostat.
+The bottom line: any traditional, old air conditioning system can be easily "renovated" by simply adding a smart thermostat.
 Those smart thermostats from different companies can be matched to different HVAC brands, while enabling the integration of those HVAC systems with Home Automation systems.

 Modern Air conditioning systems

-The increasing demand for saving energy led to development of new technologies in the HVAC industry, such as inverter based compressor.
-This technology allows compressor (which is the "heart" of the air conditioning system) to work proportionally, regulating the amount of refrigerant in the HVAC system, which leads to more "accurate" climate control and eventually reduced power consumption.
+The increasing demand for saving energy led to the development of new technologies in the HVAC industry, such as inverter based compressor.
+This technology allows compressor (which is the "heart" of the air conditioning system) to work proportionally, regulating the amount of refrigerant in the HVAC system, which leads to more "accurate" climate control and eventually - to reduced power consumption.

 The Electronic PCB is now an active controller.
-It gathers all the data from the different inputs: temperature and pressure data from the built in sensors, outdoor temperature, user input, and based on that, it defines how the HVAC system should work to fulfill those demands.
+It gathers all the data from the different inputs: temperature and pressure data from the built-in sensors, outdoor temperature, user input; and based on that, it defines how the HVAC system should work to fulfill those demands.

 The user input can be transferred to the HVAC unit in several ways:

-- Wired remote
+- Wired Remote

-- Wireless (non-IR): Wi-Fi, Bluetooth, Zigbee etc'.
-This trend is quite new, and seems that it would be progressing in the next few years.
+- Wireless (non-IR): Wi-Fi, Bluetooth, Zigbee etc. This trend is quite new, and seems that it would be progressing in the next few years

 The most important part is, that user input interface (IR receiver and transmitter or wired remote) is provided by the same HVAC manufacturers, as an integral part of the unit, or as an optional accessory.
 3rd party traditional thermostats cannot be used here, as each HVAC manufacturer has its own "closed" communication interface, different one from another.